By Terrence Curry

 A call option gives the holder the right, but not the obligation, to purchase 100 shares of a particular underlying stock at a specified strike price on the option’s expiration date.

 The stock, bond, or commodity is known as the underlying asset.

-For example, a single call option contract may give a holder the right to buy 100 shares of some stock or commodity or bond at $100 up until the expiry date in 2 months.
+For example, a single call option contract may give you the right to buy 100 shares of some stock or bond at $100 until the expiration date.
+The expiration date is within 2 months.

-There are many expiration dates and strike prices for traders to choose from.
+There are many expiration dates and strike prices for you to choose within this time frame.

-The call option buyer may hold the contract until the expiration date, at which point they can take delivery of the 100 shares of stock or sell the options contract at any point before the expiration date at the market price of the contract at that time.
+You may hold the contract until the expiration date.
+At that point, you can take delivery of the 100 shares of stock.
+But you also have the right to sell the options contract at any moment before the expiration date.
+And you can do that at the market price of the contract at that time.

 The market price of the call option is called the premium.

-If the underlying price is over the strike price at expiry, the profit is the current stock price, minus the strike price and the premium.
-This is then multiplied by how many shares the option buyer controls.
+But If the price of the asset is bigger than the strike price at the expiry date?
+Well, your profit will be the current stock price, reduced by the strike price and the premium.
+This amount multiplies with how many shares you control.